ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Sending Data {#sending}

 Once a Connection has been established, it can be used for sending data.
-Data is sent by passing a Message Object and additional parameters
+Data is sent by passing a Message Object and additional properties
 {{message-props}} to the Send Action on an established Connection:

 ~~~